adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 [Commit point](https://github.com/adomokos/hashmir/commit/78a597e2c348abe751178812367f260fde69edb6)

 We set up the project, ran the first query against MySQL from Haskell via yeshql templates.
 This brings us to the end of part 1 of this series.
-In the next article we'll start adding more SQL queries to insert and queryvarious records.
+In the next article, we'll start adding more SQL queries to insert and query various records.